Department of Arts and Humanities

 Music at Brunel University focuses on developing a rounded twenty-first century musicianship.
 Our programmes are centred on the music of our time, but are also informed by a broader understanding of the history and materials of western music and of other musical traditions.

-Whichever programme in the Department you choose to attend, you will be taught by uniquely qualified teaching staff fully active in the related field.
+Whichever programme in the Department you choose to attend, you will be taught by uniquely qualified teaching staff fully active in their related field.

 Head of Department: Professor Thomas Betteridge